OUUEG/ouueg.github.io/membership/join.md

 **Make sure you fill out the Medical Declaration Form also online during the registration process on [BSAC.com](https://www.bsac.com).** **If you answered “yes” to any of the questions, you must seek advice from a medical referee before you dive.**

 You may need additional paperwork to dive.
 Please find more information about this including an up-to-date list of medical referees on the [BSAC Medical Matters pages](http://www.bsac.com/medicalmatters/).
 You can also [contact our Diving Officer ](mailto:divingofficer@ouueg.com)for further info.

 But don’t worry – the doctor can certify you as fit for diving unless there is a change in your medical condition.
 In practice, you’d probably only need to see the referee once and then submit a self-declaration every year alongside that initial certificate authorising you to do so.

 **You are not insured to scuba dive with OUUEG until you provide us with a medical certificate.**

-BSAC membership fee is **£33** for Student Members and from **£42** for Full Diving Members.
+BSAC membership fee is **£37** for Student Members and from **£68.50** for new Full Diving Members.
 Advanced Divers or Instructors might pay cheaper BSAC rates.
 Please refer to the BSAC website for accurate information.

 ### 3. Join the mailing list